gperdrizet/skylines/setup_notes.md

 - CUDA compute capability: 3.7
 - GCC 9.4.0

 It looks like there never was a TensorFlow version released for CUDA 11.4 (see [here](https://www.tensorflow.org/install/source#gpu)).
 According to [this issue](https://github.com/tensorflow/tensorflow/issues/55492) on GitHub, TensorFlow for CUDA 11.2 should work with CUDA 11.4.
-The thread mentions using TensorFlow-2.8.0 for CUDA 11.4 - which was the most current version at the time of the posts.
-But, since our GCC is already version 9.4 TensorFlow 2.9.0 - 2.11.0 are the closest matches for us, differing only in the required Bazel version.
-I believe that Bazel is only needed to compile from source, so I don't think it matters.
-The only other prerequisite we need is the same for all three TensorFlow version: cuDNN 8.1.
+The thread mentions using TensorFlow-2.8.0 (which was the most current version at the time of the posts) for CUDA 11.4.
+But, since our GCC is already version 9.4, TensorFlow 2.9.0 - 2.11.0 are the closest matches for us.
+I believe Bazel is only needed to compile from source an we aren't planning on doing that.
+The only other prerequisite we need is the same for all three TensorFlow versions of interest: cuDNN 8.1.

 ## 2. cuDNN installation

-Official install instructions available from the [Nvidia archives](https://docs.nvidia.com/deeplearning/cudnn/archives/cudnn-810/install-guide/index.html).
-Taking a look at the CUDA compatibility matrix linked on that site, seems like they recommend CUDA 11.8 with cuDNN 9.0.0 for older cards.
-Unfortunately, we have CUDA 11.4 installed because I could not get 11.8 to install without also pulling in a later driver (>500) and borking the system.
+Official install instructions are available from the [Nvidia archives](https://docs.nvidia.com/deeplearning/cudnn/archives/cudnn-810/install-guide/index.html).
+Taking a look at the CUDA compatibility matrix linked on that site, it seems like the recommend configuration for older cards is CUDA 11.8 with cuDNN 9.0.0.
+Unfortunately, we have only have CUDA 11.4 installed.
+I could not get 11.8 to install without also pulling in a later, incompatible driver (>500) and borking the system.
 Maybe it's time to revisit that - the [compatibility matrix](https://docs.nvidia.com/deeplearning/cudnn/reference/support-matrix.html) says CUDA 11.8, cuDNN 9.0.0 and driver >= 450 is the best setup.
-The latest driver for our K80 is 470, so it seems like it should work.
+The latest driver for our K80 is 470, so it seems like the recommended setup should should work.
 But, in order to avoid reinstalling the whole GPU stack from scratch, let's just stick with the original plan for now and install cuDNN 8.1 as required by TensorFlow.

 ```text
 sudo cp ./cuda/include/cudnn*.h /usr/local/cuda/include/